mlsquare/phonele/README.md

 Usage:

+Proide (User)
-Supply clean, background-free images of the objects, a model that does a task on the images, and provide/select a set of adversatial conditions against which the model has to be tested.
+1. clean, background-free images of the objects,

-Configuration:
-Data: objects that need to be detected in the Application.
-These objects should be seperated from the background

-Model: A model/function that accepts an Images, outputs success/failure codes.
+2. a model that does a task on the images.
+A model here is a function that accepts an Images, outputs success/failure codes.
 Definition of success/failure is preragative of the model

-Data Augmentations:
-Field conditions that need to be tested.
-For example:
+3. provide/select a set of adversatial conditions against which the model has to be tested.
-Images with funcky background, extreme light conditions, de-focussed etc. Any field conditions that are likely to make the Application fail against a device
-Camera resolution is an important parameter.
-One could be downsampling to render a low-res image for testing low-end phones.

-Output:
-A list of phone specs that work and that dont work
+Approach:

+1. Take the objects, and compose a syntthetis image with Photoshop-like effects.
+The photoshop effects should reflect the reality, desribed the user in (3) above
+2. Run the user supplied model against the image.
+Record fail/pass
+3. Do (1) and (2) for thousands of scenariors.
+Determine the boundary conditions interms of the adversarial conditions
+4. Map the adversarial conditions to a known list of device specs.
+5. Recommend the minimum Phone mode;l/make that works under those condtions